-For the past two years, the Tulsa NightWriters Club has emphasized the craft of writing.
+For the past three years, the Tulsa NightWriters Club has emphasized the craft of writing.
 The craft is so vital—not only for new writers but for the most experienced veterans.
 If we want to be the best writers we can be, we must not only learn the craft but hone it, seek to master it—that is, we must always seek to improve as writers.

 Sometimes I’ll pick up something I wrote five years ago and think, “Dear God, this is horrible.”
 I hope that’s always the case.
 It means that I haven’t stagnated—that I’m still progressing, still improving.

 “The craft of writing” is such a broad term—it covers so many aspects of writing.
 The aspect I have a particular passion for is storytelling.

 What is the difference between an engaging story and a boring story?
 It could be any number of things—a compelling versus an unremarkable problem to be solved, for example, or a sympathetic versus a self-pitying protagonist.
 Sometimes, however, the difference between an average story and a great story is simply in how it’s told.
 Given the same protagonist, the same conflict, and the same story arc, two stories can be vastly different in terms of quality depending entirely on how well they are told.